32 Palestinians shot dead trying to reach US group's food distribution sites, Gaza authorities say

 The shootings occurred near hubs operated by the Gaza Humanitarian Foundation, which launched operations in May.
 The U.S. and Israel seek to replace the traditional U.N.-led aid distribution system in Gaza, asserting that Hamas militants siphon off supplies.
 The U.N. denies the allegation.

-Israel's army, which is not at the sites but secures them from a distance, says it only fires warning shots if crowds get too close to its forces.
-The military on Saturday said it fired warning shots near Gaza’s southernmost city of Rafah after a group of suspects approached troops and ignored calls to keep their distance.
+Israel's army, which is not at the sites but secures them from a distance, said Saturday it fired warning shots near Gaza’s southernmost city of Rafah after a group of suspects approached troops and ignored calls to keep their distance.
 It said the incident occurred overnight when the distribution site was closed.

-Most of Saturday’s deaths occurred as Palestinians massed in the Teina area, around 3 kilometers (2 miles) from a GHF aid distribution center near the southern city of Khan Younis.
+Most of Saturday’s deaths occurred as Palestinians massed around 3 kilometers (2 miles) from a GHF aid distribution center near the southern city of Khan Younis.

 Mahmoud Mokeimar said he was walking with masses of people, mostly young men, toward the hub.
 Troops fired warning shots, then opened fire.